 Your employees are most likely in the office for approximately eight hours per day — meaning it needs to be a healthy and safe place for them to spend large amounts of time.
-If one of your employees ever felt unsafe or at risk of mental or physical harm at the office, it’d be very difficult to expect them to be a productive worker.
+If one of your employees ever felt unsafe or at risk of mental or physical harm at the office, it’d be very difficult to expect them to be productive.

-To avoid this, you should set workplace health and safety standards, which you may choose to include in your employee handbook.
-State your safety procedures for different types of personal altercations as well as procedures for emergencies and other potential unexpected or dangerous situations so everyone can handle them appropriately.
+To avoid this, you should set workplace health and safety standards, which you can include in your employee handbook.
+State your safety procedures for different types of personal altercations and procedures for emergencies and other potential unexpected or dangerous situations so everyone can handle them appropriately.

 8. Collect administrative records

-Although you may have an executive assistant who collects and organizes a lot of your company’s administrative records, there’s also plenty of documentation that should be collected, organized, and managed separately by your HR department.
-Some of these items may include job applications, benefit plans, tax documents, and compensation and payroll details.
+Although you may have an executive assistant who collects and organizes a lot of your company's administrative records, plenty of documentation should be collected, organized, and managed separately by your HR department.
+These items may include job applications, benefit plans, tax documents, and compensation and payroll details.

 9. Display necessary employment posters

-There are state and federal laws that require companies and their HR teams to hang specific employment posters around their offices so they’re visible to everyone who enters the space.
+State and federal laws require companies and their HR teams to hang specific employment posters around their offices so they're visible to everyone who enters the space.
 Some of these required posters change over time, so be sure to keep up with the laws and requirements of your state and country.

 10. Create performance and feedback processes

-Employee performance evaluations should be held to ensure all employees are working up to their full potential.
+Employee performance evaluations ensure all employees are working up to their full potential.
 This time should also be spent making sure your employees are satisfied with their jobs, feel as though they can grow with your company, and enjoy being a member of your team.

 What to Look For in an HR Candidate

-Now that you have a better understanding of HR’s responsibilities and how you can start building your own department, let’s review the some of the things you should try to identify in potential HR candidates, including education type and work experience.
+Now that you have a better understanding of HR’s responsibilities and how you can start building your own department, let’s review some of the things you should identify in potential HR candidates, including education type and work experience.